-A glycosylated hemoglobin test (HbA1c) is a blood test that measures the amount of glycosylated hemoglobin in the blood.
-Hemoglobin is a protein found in the blood.
-Glycosylated hemoglobin means that glucose (sugar) has attached to the hemoglobin protein.
+A glycosylated hemoglobin test (HbA1c) is a blood test that measures the percentage of hemoglobin (a protein found in blood red cells) that has attached to glucose.
 The higher your blood sugar is, the more that glucose gets attached to your hemoglobin.

 Copyright © Nucleus Medical Media, Inc.